More Bang for the Buck: Process Reward Modeling with Entropy-Driven Uncertainty: Abstract

 \section{Abstract}

-We introduce the Entropy-Driven Uncertainty Process Reward Model (EDU-PRM), a novel entropy-driven training framework for process reward modeling that enables dynamic, unce rtainty-aligned segmentation of complex reasoning steps, eliminating the need for costly manual step annotations.
-Unlike previous Process Reward Models (PRMs) that rely on static partitioning and human labeling, EDU‑PRM automatically anchors step boundaries at tokens with high predictive entropy, effectively capturing intrinsic logical transitions and facilitating efficient exploration of diverse reasoning paths.
-On the ProcessBench benchmark, EDU-PRM outperforms strong public PRM baselines, such as Math-Shepherd PRM and Omega PRM, and EDU-PRM achieves comparable results with SOTA models while only using $1.5\%$ training data.
-Furthermore, by leveraging our proposed EDU sampling strategy, we observe accuracy boosts from $64.7\%$ to $67.3\%$ for generative reasoning tasks, accompanied by a reduction of $32\%$ in token usage.
+We introduce a novel entropy-driven training framework, Entropy-Driven Uncertainty Process Reward Model (EDU-PRM), for modeling process reward that enables dynamic and uncertainty-aligned segmentation of complex reasoning steps.
+Unlike previous Process Reward Models (PRMs) that rely on static partitioning or human labeling, EDU‑PRM automatically anchors step boundaries at tokens with high predictive entropy, which can effectively capture intrinsic logical transitions and facilitating efficient exploration of diverse reasoning paths.
+On the ProcessBench benchmark, EDU-PRM outperforms strong public PRM baselines, such as Math-Shepherd PRM and Omega PRM, and EDU-PRM achieves comparable results to the SOTA Qwen2.5-Math-PRM while using only $1.5\%$ of its publicly reported process-level training data.
+Furthermore, by leveraging our proposed EDU sampling strategy, we observe accuracy boosts from $64.7\%$ to $67.3\%$ for reasoning tasks, accompanied by a reduction of $32\%$ in token usage.
 These findings underscore the potential of EDU-PRM as a scalable and annotation-efficient paradigm for process supervision in mathematical reasoning, paving the way for more efficient and robust approaches to complex mathematical problem solving.